paulfioravanti/resume/README.md

 ### Generate and run resume executable

 As of this writing, [Enclose.IO's Ruby executable][enclose-io-ruby] only goes up to version 2.4.1.
-Therefore, similar to the [AppVeyor build][appveyor-build-ruby], we will have to override the specified Ruby version with an `ENV` variable when generating and running the resume executable.
+Therefore, we will have to override the specified Ruby version with an `ENV` variable when generating and running the resume executable.

 **Generate executable** (here named `resume.out`):